jsiegenthaler/homebridge-eosstb/README.md

     ]
 ```

-Example extended configuration as used on the author's Samsung TV (where x.x.x.x is the IP address of the TV).
-An extended configuration allows you to customise the behaviour of each device.
+Example extended configuration as used on the author with his Samsung TV (where x.x.x.x is the IP address of the TV).
+An extended configuration allows you to customise the behaviour of each set-top box device.
 You must identify the devices by their deviceId:

 ```js
     "platforms": [